“He who knows others is wise; he who knows himself is enlightened.” – Lao Tzu

 - Empathy: it is vital for the therapist to show clients that s/he understands their emotions rather than just feeling sympathy for them.

-- Nondirectiveness: a cornerstone of client centered therapy, nondirectiveness refers to the method of allowing the client to drive the therapy session; therapists should refrain from giving advice or planing activities for their sessions.
+- Nondirectiveness: a cornerstone of client-centered therapy, non-directiveness refers to the method of allowing the client to drive the therapy session; therapists should refrain from giving advice or planning activities for their sessions.